-Obesity is a disease in which excess body fat has accumulated to the extent that it may have an adverse effect on a person's health.
-Obesity also increases a person's risk of developing hypertension, type 2 diabetes, certain types of cancer, osteoarthritis, stroke and dyslipidemia.
+Obesity also increases a person's risk of developing hypertension, type 2 diabetes, certain types of cancer, osteoarthritis, stroke and dyslipidemia (abnormally high cholesterol in the blood).
 Setting realistic goals about nutrition, physical activity and weight-loss to support lifestyle changes can delay or prevent the onset of type 2 diabetes.
 For more information on nutrition and exercise, please turn to page 7.

 Since excess weight can affect a person's health in many ways, it is therefore important to be able to evaluate how much excess weight a person has.
 There are many methods of measurement that can be used; however, the most often used method is calculating the body mass index (BMI).
 BMI is a number calculated by dividing a person's weight in kilograms by his or her height in meters squared.
 There are four weight status categories (underweight, normal weight, overweight and obesity).
-To calculate your BMI and determine your weight status category, please turn to page 16.
+To calculate your BMI and determine your weight status category, please turn to page 18.

-What is prediabetes?
+What is Prediabetes?